Channel 4 Auction Could Scupper Five Merger

 Channel 4 is a public corporation and any change to its ownership would need to be sanctioned by law.
 The broadcaster has no shareholders and is effectively Government property, worth approximately £2 billion.

-Broadcasting minister, Lord McIntosh, told The Business that he would be ‘surprised’ at any move by the Treasury to make the necessary changes in law that would end Channel 4’s classification as a public corporation.
+Broadcasting minister, Lord McIntosh, told The Business that he would be “surprised” by any changes in law made to end Channel 4’s status as a public corporation.

 Ofcom has distanced itself from the debate surrounding the broadcaster’s future.
 A spokeswoman for the communications watchdog said: “If Channel 4 wants to consider its future, that’s for it to decide.
 We would only get involved if there was a change in primary legislation and if the Secretary of State for Trade and Industry decided that it was in the public interest.”

-ITV has also reportedly stated interest in buying Channel 4 – a prospect which, while dismissed by many at the time, now looks increasingly viable should the Government insist on a competitive auction.
+ITV has also reportedly stated interest in buying Channel 4, a prospect which, while dismissed by many at the time, now looks increasingly viable should the Government insist on a competitive auction (see ITV Could Bid For Channel 4 In Run Up To Merger With Five).